david7378/david7378/readme.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=david7378&label=Profile%20views&color=0e75b6&style=flat" alt="david7378" /> </p>

-I am a person who is constantly learning and thinking about new ideas to make them come true.
-I am convinced that nothing is impossible in this life.
-I also enjoy sharing knowledge with my colleagues and friends, and learning from them.
-In my free time I enjoy flying small airplanes as a pilot ✈, playing some nice music as dj, maybe reading a science fiction book 🛸 and spending time with friends.
+Hello!
+Thank you for taking the time to review my profile.

+I'm David, a highly motivated web developer with a strong passion for creating innovative solutions.
+I continuously seek out new challenges and thrive on finding unique approaches to overcome technological obstacles.
+With a dedication to ongoing learning, I invest my time and effort into honing my skills and staying at the forefront of web development trends.

+Beyond my professional pursuits, I find joy in sharing knowledge and insights with colleagues and friends, fostering an environment of collaboration and growth.
+In my leisure time, you can find me soaring through the skies as a pilot, mixing electronic music as a DJ, diving into captivating science fiction books, or simply cherishing moments spent with friends.

+I am excited about the opportunity to contribute my expertise and enthusiasm to your esteemed company, and I look forward to the possibility of joining your dynamic team.

-Technologies I have used:
+Technologies I have experience with:
+-JavaScript, TypeScript, HTML, CSS, Sass (3 years of experience) -React.js, Redux, Thunk, Sagas, Context (3 years of experience) -Jest, Testing Library, Cypress (1 year of experience) -Next.js (1 year of experience)
-- Javascript, Typescript HTML, CSS, Sass. - (3 years experience)
+-Tailwind CSS, Material-UI (3 years of experience) -Node.js, Express, Mongoose (1 year of experience) -Postman
-- ReactJs - Redux - Thunk - Sagas - Context. - (3 years experience)
-- NextJs - (1 year experience)
-- Tailwind - MaterialUI. - (3 years experience)
-- NodeJs - Express - Mongoose. - (1 years experience)
-- Postman
-- Figma - AdobeXD - Adobe photoshop
-- Sendgrid
-- Jira
-- Git

-If you have any questions, I will be happy to answer them!
+-Figma, Adobe XD, Adobe Photoshop
+-SendGrid
+-Jira
+-Git

 - 📫 How to reach me **dannellmd@gmail.com**